eyeboah369/setBuilder/README.md

 **INSTALLATION**

-You will need to install *Flask* no your individual machine to run the application on localhost. cd into the cloned project environment and create, then enter the *venv*:
+You will need to install *Flask* to your individual machine to run the application on localhost. cd into the cloned project environment and create, then enter the *venv*:

 To create the virtual environment: